Cancel anytime

 Industry Overview

-The e-commerce industry in Africa is characterized by rapid growth potential driven by increasing internet and mobile penetration.
-However, challenges such as infrastructure limitations, logistical complexities, and low consumer trust remain.
+The e-commerce market in Africa is rapidly growing, driven by increasing internet and mobile penetration, a young and tech-savvy population, and rising disposable incomes.
+However, it faces challenges such as infrastructure limitations, logistical complexities, and low consumer trust in online shopping.

 Positioning